12121-2121230/Rofcoder/README.md

 ## 🔧 Advanced Configuration & Environment Variables

-If Rofcoder cannot automatically detect your toolchains, you must define them manually in your Windows System Environment Variables or configure a `config.json` inside the application directory.
+If Rofcoder cannot automatically detect your toolchains, you must define them manually in your Windows System Environment Variables.

+Luckily, I built `sysdm.pyw`.
+This file installs PyInstaller and MinGW, sets it to your environment variables, and doesn't do anything else.
+Clean, good, and superior if you can't set your environment variables up good.

 ### 🐍 Python Path Overrides
 By default, the UI checks your Windows Registry for standard Python paths.
 If you are running an environment manager like Anaconda, Miniconda, or a local virtual environment (`venv`), paste your direct path override: